ronyka77/Stockpredictor_with_ml/docs/04-feature-engineering/fundamental/FUNDAMENTAL_DATA_COLLECTION_PLAN.md

 This plan outlines the implementation of fundamental data collection from Polygon API with sequential processing to respect the 5 requests per minute rate limit.
 The system will collect raw financial data and store it directly in the database without any calculations.
 Each ticker is processed completely (API call → data processing → database insert) before moving to the next ticker.

-## Key Optimizations
+## Key Optimizations (✅ IMPLEMENTED)

-1. **Complete Pipeline Per Ticker**: Each ticker is fully processed before moving to the next
+1. **Complete Pipeline Per Ticker**: ✅ Each ticker is fully processed before moving to the next - eliminates memory bloat and ensures atomic operations
-2. **Resume Capability**: Skip tickers with recent data to avoid re-collection
+2. **Resume Capability**: ✅ Skip tickers with recent data (6-month check) to avoid re-collection
-3. **Simplified Rate Limiting**: Simple semaphore-based rate limiting
-4. **Memory Efficient**: Process tickers in chunks to manage memory
+3. **Leverage Existing Rate Limiting**: ✅ Use FundamentalRateLimiter wrapper around existing AdaptiveRateLimiter framework
+4. **Per Ticker Processing Only**: ✅ Single ticker processing implemented (no chunked processing)
-5. **Robust Error Handling**: Simple retry logic with skip strategy
+5. **Robust Error Handling**: ✅ Simple retry logic with skip strategy
-6. **Real-time Progress**: Async generator for progress tracking
+6. **Real-time Progress**: ✅ Async generator for progress tracking via collect_with_progress()
-7. **No Batch Processing**: Individual database inserts for immediate feedback
+7. **No Batch Processing**: ✅ Individual database inserts for immediate feedback using connection pool
+8. **Data Import Only**: ✅ Import, process, and save data - NO evaluation, modeling, or MLflow integration
+9. **🆕 Cache-First Approach**: ✅ JSON-based caching system with 1-day freshness reduces API calls significantly
+10. **🆕 Connection Pooling**: ✅ Centralized database connection pool for optimized resource management

 ## API Constraints